Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Iceberg lettuce contains calcium but otherwise offers little nutrition.
 It is also tasteless and devoid of scent, so your hermit crabs are unlikely to pay much attention.

-Romaine or Boston lettuce is more likely to excite your hermit crabs.
-Shred these lettuce leaves, and your hermit crabs will benefit from vitamins A and C and calcium.
+Romaine or Boston lettuce is likelier to interest hermit crabs.
+Shred the lettuce leaves so hermit crabs can benefit from vitamins A and C, calcium, phosphorous, magnesium, and potassium.

 Mushrooms

-If you’re unsure if certain mushrooms are safe for human consumption, keep them out of the hermit crabs’ tank.
-Only get store-bought organic mushrooms.
+Hermit crabs are scavengers, so they often encounter fungi.
+If you’re unsure if certain mushrooms are safe for humans, keep them out of the hermit crabs’ tank.

 Parsnips